London Assurance

-London Assurance (originally titled Out of Town) is a five-act comedy by Dion Boucicault.
-It was the second play that he wrote but his first to be produced.
+London Assurance (originally titled Out of Town) is a five-act comedy co-authored by Dion Boucicault and John Brougham.
+While the play was collaboratively written by both playwrights, after the play's initial premiere Broughman, who originated the role of Dazzle, relinquished his authorship rights to the work in a lawsuit settlement and left the production.
+It was the second play that Boucicault wrote but his first to be produced.
 Its first production was by Charles Matthews and Madame Vestris's company and ran from 4 March 1841 at the Theatre Royal, Covent Garden.
 It was Boucicault's first major success.